What is Point of Sale (POS)?

 For retailers selling across multiple locations, maintaining consistency of their product catalog can be a challenge.
 However, a POS software maintains a digital catalog of data that is accessible across locations.
-In other words, you don’t have to worry about setting the same product prices across stores, because the POS will do it for you.
+In other words, you don’t have to worry about setting the same product prices across stores.
+Instead, the POS will do it for you.

 Based on what products you will be selling in your outlet, some specific features and customization can help you be more efficient with order processing.

-- Apparel– Garment sellers will notice that each of their products might need a composite (parent) SKU that represents the brand, and multiple child SKUs that identify each individual product within the parent SKU.
-Products need to be uploaded as such into the digital catalog.
+- Apparel– Garment sellers will notice that each of their products might need a composite (parent) SKU that represents the brand.
+They also need multiple child SKUs that identify each individual product within the parent SKU.
+You need to upload products as such into the digital catalog.

 - Electronic goods- These goods need serial numbers to identify not just the model and make, but also the specific item within the store.
-Serial numbers can be uploaded into the POS software and identified when the item is scanned.
+Serial numbers are uploaded into the POS software and identified when the item is scanned.

 - Packaged products and groceries- These categories need both a Unit-Of-Measure (UOM) and an expiry date.
-Expiry dates are used to identify goods that are fast approaching their use-by date, and to sell them at a discount.
-UOM helps you define which product quantity needs to be billed at what price.
+You use expiry dates to identify goods that are fast approaching their use-by date and to sell them at a discount.
+UOM helps you define which product quantity you need to bill at what price.

 - A restaurant- A POS that has a single screen for managing reservations, processing orders and accepting feedback makes the dining experience better.

-- Jewelry- A POS software in stores that sell high-value products might raise alerts for wrong/ duplicate billing, as well as send reminders for frequent stock audits.
+- Jewelry- A POS software in stores that sell high-value products might raise alerts for wrong/ duplicate billing.
+It can also send reminders for frequent stock audits.

 Inventory Management in POS